 Locations: 300 Longwood Ave., Boston, MA, 02115, USA

-Multiple postdoctoral fellow positions and a technician/research scientist position are available in Dr. Min Dong’s lab at Boston Children’s Hospital / Harvard Medical School.
-Our laboratory has a broad interest in microbial toxins, bacterial infections, and host-microbe interactions.
-We are also utilizing toxins as tools to study fundamental cell biology questions on membrane trafficking, Wnt signaling, and cytoskeleton remodeling.
-Along these lines of basic research, we are keen in developing microbial toxin-inspired novel protein therapeutics for treating cancer, pain, and other neurological disorders.
-We have a multi-disciplinary team crossing microbiology, protein engineering, cell biology, and neuroscience fields, and are funded by grants from NIH and industry.
+Two postdoctoral fellow positions and a technician/research scientist position are available in Dr. Min Dong’s lab at Boston Children’s Hospital / Harvard Medical School.
+Our laboratory has a broad interest in microbial toxins, bacterial pathogenesis, host-microbe interactions, and protein engineering.
+Along these lines of basic research, we are keen in developing microbial protein-inspired novel therapeutics for treating genetic diseases, cancer, pain, and other neurological disorders.
+We have a multi-disciplinary team crossing microbiology, protein engineering, cell biology, and neuroscience fields.
 Recent achievements include identification of receptors for C. difficile toxin via genome-wide CRISPR-Cas9 screen (Nature, 2016, 538:350, Science, 2018, 360:664), identification of novel botulinum neurotoxins (Nature Communications, 2017, 8:14130; Cell Host and Microbe, 2018, 23:169), and protein engineering of botulinum neurotoxins (Nature Communications, 2017, 8:53; Science Advances, 2019, 5:eaau7196).
 Please see lab website for details: http://donglab.hms.harvard.edu.

 Interested candidates please forward your curriculum vitae and names of three references to Dr. Min Dong by email: firstname.lastname@example.org